inv4fee2020/xf_node/README.md

 ## How to download & use

-To download the script(s) to you local node & install
+To download the script(s) to your local node & install, read over the following sections and when ready simply copy and paste the code snippets to your terminal window.

 ### Clone the repo